median-dispersion/GMT-Geiger-Counter/README.md

 | **9**  | Tap to **temporarily mute detection sounds**.
 Tap again to re-enable them.
 This only mutes regular detection sounds; other alerts will still play. |
 | **10** | Tap to enter **sleep mode**, which turns off the display and mutes all buzzer sounds.                                                              |
 | **11** | Tap to **disable the true random number generator** and return to the Geiger counter screen.                                                       |

+## ☁️ Web-App

+All data recorded by the Geiger counter can also be accessed through a dedicated web app, which works in any modern browser on both PCs and smartphones.
+The app’s interface closely mirrors the main display on the Geiger counter itself, while also providing additional features such as extended graphical history with smoothing options.
+It is also required for tasks like updating Wi-Fi credentials.

+To use the web app, an SD card containing the necessary files from the [firmware](Firmware/GMT-Geiger-Counter/SD%20Card/) folder must be inserted.
+Even without the app, the wireless API remains available, allowing data to be accessed through a browser; however, without the web app, the information will not be presented in a user-friendly format.

+Screenshots of the web app can be found in the [screenshots](#-Screenshots) section.

 ## 🧩 Tube Compatibility